SeaAttic-1/UB-Mem/README.md

 A new test case called `2nodes_multiple-io` has been provided.
 It features 2 nodes, each bearing 3 IO dies and each IO die bearing 3 ports.
 The two nodes are interconnected by 3 switches.

-Interestingly, when compared with the setting where each node has only 1 IO die but 9 ports (so the total port number is the same), the total throughput lags by about less tha 10Gbps.
+Interestingly, when compared with the setting where each node has only 1 IO die but 9 ports (so the total port number is the same), the total throughput lags by about less than 10Gbps.
 It is possible this performance drop is caused by three IO die having their own CC instance running, and applying stricter control.

 ### Writing Your Testcases